cabaletta/baritone/USAGE.md

 - `axis` to go to an axis or diagonal axis at y=120 (`axisHeight` is a configurable setting, defaults to 120).
 - `invert` to invert the current goal and path.
 This gets as far away from it as possible, instead of as close as possible.
 For example, do `goal` then `invert` to run as far as possible from where you're standing at the start.
 - `render` to rerender the world in case `renderCachedChunks` is being glitchy
+- `version` to get the version of Baritone you're running
 - `damn` daniel

 For the rest of the commands, you can take a look at the code [here](https://github.com/cabaletta/baritone/blob/master/src/main/java/baritone/utils/ExampleBaritoneControl.java).